PersuasionBack to Course Guide

 - Using critical thinking to write a persuasive speech which includes arguments that support a controversial position that is relevant to organizations and business.

-- Discussing the elements source credibility.
+- Discussing the elements source credibility applicable to interpersonal and business relationships.

 - Using logic to support a position on a controversial topic.